 GLOBAL MARKETS-Stocks extend record rally, sterling endures rough week

-A year-end rally in global equity markets extended gains on Friday, helped by data showing relatively strong U.S. growth, while sterling headed toward its worst week in more than two years on concerns over how Britain will leave the European Union.
+A year-end rally in global equity markets extended gains on Friday, helped by data showing relatively strong U.S. growth, while sterling posted its worst week in more than two years on concerns over how Britain will leave the European Union.

-European shares also rallied, with the pan-European STOXX 600 index rising 0.70%.
-Indexes in Frankfurt, Paris and London all made similar gains in thin trading.
-Emerging market stocks rose 0.15%.
+European shares also rallied, with the pan-European STOXX 600 index rising 0.80%.
+Indexes in Frankfurt and Paris making similar gains in thin trading.
+Emerging market stocks rose 0.10%.

 The mood among German consumers deteriorated unexpectedly heading into January, a survey showed, suggesting that household spending in Europe's largest economy could weaken at the beginning of next year.
-Sterling was last trading at $1.3048, up 0.32% on the day after suffering a sharp reversal that left it facing its worst weekly fall since late 2017 of about 2%.
+Sterling traded at $1.3011, up 0.03% on the day after a sharp reversal that left it down 2.3% for the week, its worst weekly fall since October 2017.
+Former Prime Minister Theresa May's leadership was questioned at the time, leading the pound to drop 2.5%.

-The pound slipped overnight to below $1.30, a dramatic drop from a 19-month peak of $1.3514 after British Prime Minister Boris Johnson used his sweeping election victory last week to revive the risk of a hard Brexit.
+Overnight the pound slipped to below $1.30, a dramatic drop from a 19-month peak of $1.3514 after British Prime Minister Boris Johnson used his sweeping election victory last week to revive the risk of a hard Brexit.
 Britain will leave the EU at the end of January and has set December 2020 as a hard deadline to reach a trade agreement.

-The dollar index rose 0.3%, with the euro down 0.42% to $1.1073.
-The Japanese yen weakened 0.08% versus the greenback at 109.47 per dollar.
-Oil prices fell but were set for a third straight week of gains after the easing of the U.S.-China trade dispute boosted investor confidence and the outlook for global economic growth.
+The dollar index rose 0.33%, with the euro down 0.42% to $1.1073.
+The Japanese yen weakened 0.09% versus the greenback at 109.48 per dollar.
+Oil fell, though prices notched a third straight weekly gain as the easing of U.S.-Chinese trade tensions has boosted business confidence and promises future global growth.

 (This story has not been edited by Devdiscourse staff and is auto-generated from a syndicated feed.)